obazl/obazldeps/src/README.md

 most of this C code has been replaced by Scheme code.

+FIXME: glob.c is extracted from libc_s7.c, from when we were not using that.
+Now we've integrated it so glob.c can be removed?

 Original C code:

 * `tools_obazl/src/lib/obazl_codept` crawl the fs to get src files,